For Current Scholars

 The Institute on Teaching and Mentoring

-The SREB DSP is a part of a national alliance, The Compact for Faculty Diversity, that hosts the Institute on Teaching and Mentoring (Institute).
-The Institute an annual meeting where scholars and faculty mentors from several minority doctoral programs come together to participate in sessions on surviving graduate school, research methods, networking, mentoring, and teaching preparation.
+The SREB-State Doctoral Scholars Program hosts the Institute on Teaching and Mentoring.
+The Institute is an annual meeting where scholars and faculty mentors from several minority doctoral programs come together to participate in sessions on surviving graduate school, research methods, networking, mentoring, and teaching preparation.

 Current Scholar Responsibilities